Migraine screen filter

 Real-time percentage of melanopsin-activating light blocked by your current filter and intensity settings.

 Your retina contains specialized light-sensing cells called ipRGCs that are most sensitive to blue-cyan light at 480nm.
-Harvard research shows these cells are hyperactive in migraine sufferers, sending amplified pain signals to the brain when exposed to certain wavelengths.
+Research suggests these cells may play a role in light sensitivity for some people, amplifying discomfort when exposed to certain wavelengths.

-FL-41 tinted lenses, a rose-colored clinical filter, reduced migraine frequency by 74% in trials.
-Nox brings these same filtering principles to your display, using spectral curve modeling to compute exact per-channel attenuation — the software equivalent of precision therapeutic tint glasses.
+FL-41 tinted lenses, a rose-colored filter, were associated with a 74% reduction in migraine frequency in one clinical study.
+Nox applies similar filtering principles to your display, using spectral curve modeling to approximate per-channel attenuation.

 Read the full research →